rednikon/C/README.md

 # C-Homework
-All assignments and classwork from my UCSC 'C Programming' classes
+Assignments from my UCSC 'C Programming' class, and at-home exercises in the C language.